Home > Tech Articles > Neck Mounting Myths

 Guitar Neck Mounting Myths

-Bolt on Necks Have Gotten a Bad Rap
+Bolt-On or Bolt-In Necks Have Gotten An Unfair Bad Rap

 I know, I know it’s been done that way for 60 years! why change now?
 Why not keep our heads buried in the sand & continue thinking like we did in the 50’s & 60’s ?